robinhood/faust/docs/userguide/application.rst

     >>> import faust
     >>> app = faust.App('example', url='kafka://', store='rocksdb://')

-For very special needs the :class:`faust.App` class can be inherited from, and a subclass will have the ability to change how almost everything works.
+For special needs, you can inherit from the :class:`faust.App` class, and a subclass will have the ability to change how almost everything works.

 Comparing the application to the interface of frameworks like Django, there are clear benefits.

-In Django the global settings module means having multiple configurations is impossible, and the API is organized by modules so you sometimes end up with lots of import statements, and many modules to keep track of.
-Further you often end up monkey patching to change how something works.
+In Django, the global settings module means having multiple configurations are impossible, and with an API organized by modules, you sometimes end up with lots of import statements and keeping track of many modules.
+Further, you often end up monkey patching to change how something works.

 The application keeps the library flexible to changes, and allows for many applications to coexist in the same process space.